 Timelessness vs. Timeliness

 DAEIDA is devoting the next issue entirely to one story only: the saga of Tino Costa’s mysterious masterpiece, “Farewell to Earth”.
-It will be released in-print and online on September 1st.
+It will be released in-print and online in early 2019.

 Why the wait.
 Worth the wait.